Alnus viridis subsp. sinuata

 - Hardy to USDA Zone 2 Native to a large area, from the Yukon and western and southern Alaska southward to northern California and eastward to southwestern Alberta and western Montana, also northeastern Oregon.
 Usually found above 3,000 ft (900 m) elevation, although it also grows in the snowy coastal tundra of Alaska.
 Sometimes called "slide alders", since they form almost impenetrable thickets in avalanche swaths in the Cascades.

 - Recent studies have shown that Sitka Alder is part of a circumpolar alder group (Alnus viridis) distributed across America, Europe, and Asia.
-This species has been separated into two subspecies, namely (1) A. viridis supsp. crispa - Green Alder - northern North America, including the Northwest, and (2) A. viridis subsp. sinuata - Sitka alder.
+This species has been separated into two subspecies, namely (1) A. viridis supsp. crispa - (American) Green Alder - northern North America, including the Northwest, and (2) A. viridis subsp. sinuata - Sitka Alder.

-- sinuata: strongly wavy margin
+- viridis: green; sinuata: strongly wavy margin

 - Oregon State Univ. campus: south of Peavy Hall, native plants area.